RaviTriv/cpu-memory-optimizations/README.md

 ### Bypassing Cache

 ### Fitting into Cache Lines
 Reading from cache is significantly faster than reading from memory.
 Therefore its important to fit as much data into cache as possible.
 CPU cache is a collection of  cache lines, in this case each cache line is 64 bytes long and read in `words`, a fixed size of bytes.
-We want to optimize the way we put data into `words` such that their is minimal holes.
+We want to optimize the way we put data into `words` such that their are minimal holes.

 ```
 struct hole